yugr/sortcheck/README.md

 To test the tool, run test/test.sh from project top directory.

+# Known issues

+* Sortchecker does not detect dlopen/dlclose so addresses from dynamically loaded libs will not be pretty-printed.

 # TODO

 Various TODOs are scattered all over the codebase.